oneapi-src/oneDNN/rfcs/20241205-graph-api-causal-mask/README.md

 Users can construct the subgraph using the following structure:

 1. The `GenIndex` operation generates indexes for rows and columns.
-2. These indexes are then compared using the `GreaterThan` operation.
+2. These indexes are then compared using the `GreaterEqual` operation.
-3. When the row index exceeds the column index, it indicates future tokens.
+3. When the column index exceeds the row index, it indicates future tokens.
 The `Select` operation then sets these future token positions to -inf.

 ![causal mask subgraph top left](images/causal_mask_subgraph_top_left.png)